-The trans value defines the window in which temporal transformations of the waveform at the period level can drift from the waveform’s center.
-One can think of this as a degree of noisyness.
-The higher the trans, the more the nosie.
-The principal relies on the fact that as long as a number of successive periods are similar enough, they will be percieved as belonging to a single pitch, even if they change over the course of that event.
-The more distorted the period becomes from the original, the more the sounds becomes noise.
+Trans defines the window in which temporal transformations of the repeating period can drift from the the original period’s center.
+An easy way to think of this is as a knob for noisiness.
+The higher the trans, the more the noise.
+The principal relies on the fact that as long as a number of successive periods are similar enough, they will be perceived as belonging to a single pitch—even if they change over the course of that event.
+The more distorted the period becomes from the original, the more the overall sound becomes noise.

 Genetic Algorithms (GAs) were chosen as a method for timbral search.
-The number of parameters available to the composer can produce an infinite number of possibile sounds.
-A GA was added to help the composer find timbres of interest within this ‘search space’ of possible sounds.
+The number of parameters available to the composer can produce an infinite number of possible sounds.
+A GA was added to help the composer find timbres of interest within this search space of possible sounds.

-Over the years of 1992-1998 I composed a number of works using GACSS, both for sounds alone (we called it ‘tape’ back then), and for instruments with sound. lotted ebb and mix whit are solo tape pieces and were composed specifically for premieres at the 3:2 New Music Festival in New York City.
-You can read more about these works on my cut/paste computer music page.
+Over the years I (and others) composed a number of works using GACSS, both for sounds alone (we called it “computer-generated tape” back then), and for instruments with sound. lotted ebb and mix whit are solo tape pieces that were composed for premieres at the 3:2 New Music Festival in New York.

 If But Or is another tape piece and was composed for the 3:2 New Music Festival in Wesleyan Connecticut, and was my first work created using GACSS.
 If But Or was issued on a CD titled waveFORMation, Electronic Music Studios CD EMS 9700, 1997.

-Not Pitch was written for North Carolina School of the Arts Professor and saxophonist Taimur Sullivan.
+Not Pitch was written for Northwestern University sax professor and PRISM Quartet member Taimur Sullivan.
 The work, for baritone saxophone and computer-generated sounds was premiered by Taimur at the Settlement Music School in Philadelphia, PA.
-In recent years, New Mexico State Professor of Saxophone Rhonda Taylor has toured the work around the United States as part of her 2009-2010 concert season.
-On March 2, 2012, Rhonda released a new recording of the work on her CD titled Interstice.
+In more recent years, New Mexico State Professor Rhonda Taylor toured the work around the United States as part of her 2009-2010 concert season.
+In 2012 Rhonda released a new recording of the work on her CD titled Interstice.
 This is available on iTunes, Amazon, and CD Baby.